LiuYangMage/in-context-operator-networks/README.md

 By bridging language models with operator learning and data-driven differential equation solvers, we have not only achieved substantial advancements in this specific domain, but also opened up a new avenue for the application of language models in scientific machine learning, a realm that remains largely under-explored.

-See the paper for more details: https://arxiv.org/pdf/2308.05061.pdf.
+See the [paper](https://arxiv.org/pdf/2308.05061.pdf) for more details.
 Code are in folder `icon-lm/`.
 See more details in `icon-lm/README.md`.

 ## PDE Generalization of In-Context Operator Networks: A Study on 1D Scalar Nonlinear Conservation Laws

 In this paper, we present a detailed methodology for solving PDE problems with ICON, and show how a single ICON model can make forward and reverse predictions for different equations with different strides, provided with appropriately designed data prompts.
 This is exemplified through a study on 1D scalar nonlinear conservation laws, a family of PDEs with temporal evolution.

 We show the positive evidence that ICON can generalize well to PDEs with new forms without any fine-tuning.
 In particular, an ICON model trained on conservation laws with cubic flux functions can generalize well to some other flux functions of more general forms, without fine-tuning.
+We also showed prompt engineer techniques to broaden the range of problems that an ICON model can address.

-See the paper for more details: https://arxiv.org/pdf/2401.07364.pdf.
+See the [paper](https://www.sciencedirect.com/science/article/pii/S0021999124006272) for more details.
 Code are in folder `icon-lm/`.
 See more details in `icon-lm/README.md`.

 ## Reference:
 ```